iyaja/traci/docs/_includes/content.md

 - Sukrit Ganesh (`sukritg2`)

 # Abstract

-Traci is a ray tracer written in Rust that supports features derived from Peter Shirley's Ray Tracing series.
-In the final project, we added
+Traci is a ray tracer written in Rust that supports a number of artistic and performance features.
+In the final project, we added a number of features including CUDA support for increased performance and real-time ray tracing, AI super-resolution for upscaling images, and a new material implementation - brished metal.

-CUDA support for increased performance; the parallelized features include: shadows, reflection, and Bounding-Volumes Hierarchy (BVH).
+Our CUDA renderer implements a number of features: shadows, textures, animations, reflection, refraction, and Bounding-Volume Hierarchy (BVH) acceleration.
- We also added & fine tuned super-resolution upsampling.

-# Resources

 ## CUDA Resources

 **Basic CUDA Ray Tracing**

 - [https://docs.nvidia.com/cuda/cuda-c-programming-guide/index.html](https://docs.nvidia.com/cuda/cuda-c-programming-guide/index.html)
 - [https://developer.nvidia.com/blog/accelerated-ray-tracing-cuda/](https://developer.nvidia.com/blog/accelerated-ray-tracing-cuda/)
 - [https://www.nvidia.com/content/nvision2008/tech_presentations/Game_Developer_Track/NVISION08-Interactive_Ray_Tracing.pdf](https://www.nvidia.com/content/nvision2008/tech_presentations/Game_Developer_Track/NVISION08-Interactive_Ray_Tracing.pdf)

 **CUDA + BVH**

 - [https://developer.nvidia.com/blog/thinking-parallel-part-ii-tree-traversal-gpu/](https://developer.nvidia.com/blog/thinking-parallel-part-ii-tree-traversal-gpu/)

 **CUDA + Textures**

 - [http://cuda-programming.blogspot.com/2013/02/texture-memory-in-cuda-what-is-texture.html](http://cuda-programming.blogspot.com/2013/02/texture-memory-in-cuda-what-is-texture.html)

 ## Supersampling Resources

 [Pytorch model](https://github.com/xinntao/BasicSR)

 # Implementation

 ## Hardware Specifications

 - **CPU**—Intel i7-10750H (6 cores, base 2.6 GHz)
 - **GPU**—RTX 2070 Max Q
 - **Memory**—16 GB DDR4 RAM, 8 GB GDDR6
 - **OS**—Linux 5.10.30-1-MANJARO x86_64

 ## Programming

 For our final submission, we integrated new features into two of our group members' ray tracers.
 Our first ray tracer, Traci, was implemented in Rust.
 We also used a Python script to perform the AI supersampling on Traci's output.
 The second ray tracer was used for CUDA parallelization, and was written in C.

 # Added Features

 ## CUDA Parallelization

 In order to speed up the renderer and allow for high-framerate animations, our group took advantage of the CUDA parallelization API.
 Several features were ported over to the CUDA ray-tracer fork: shadows, bounding volume hierarchies (BVH), texturing, and transforms.

 Shown below is a basic animation highlighting the performance benefits of rewriting the renderer in CUDA.
 In a basic scene, the parelellization enabled our renderer to output a frame in only 8 ms, allowing for fluid, high-resolution animations.
 To move the sphere, a transform system was written in to allow for easy re-positioning and rotation of the scene objects.
 Observing the specular highlight on the sphere, the real-time lighting effects are still preserved in the scene when animated in parallel.